-Again, I believe our biggest impact is in how our students have developed this language and conversation and that is due to how comprehensively and pervasively the program is embedded in the place where they spend such a huge amount of their time—school.
+Again, I believe our most significant impact is in how our students have developed this language and conversation, and that is due to how comprehensively and pervasively the program is embedded in the place where they spend such a vast amount of their time—school.
 It is because they build farms and grow hundreds of pounds of food every week.
 It is because they can eat it every day at lunch and distribute it out into their community.
-It is because they study science and technology in the farms and use the food from the farms to study nutrition and develop and cook recipes and then share those with their friends, families, and neighbors.
-It is because they are empowered to go out into the community and speak about food insecurity and what they are doing and we can do to end it.
+It is because they study science and technology in the farms and use the food from the farms to study nutrition and develop and cook recipes.
+They then share those with their friends, families, and neighbors.
+Also, they are empowered to go out into the community and speak about food insecurity and what they are doing, and we can do to end it.
 It is the scale of the program that makes it possible.

 13) What is the greatest challenge when starting a new neighborhood program?
 How do you decide where to work next?
 What kinds of problems do you face?

-It is not easy to implement a program of this scope and scale within a New York City school building; there is no one greatest challenge.
-We could not possibly have accomplished all that we have without the support and commitment of our amazing school partners so finding the partners that are willing and excited to make this commitment is really key to the decision.
-We meet our partner schools in a variety of ways—they come to us, funders bring us to them, partners recommend them, school districts make connections.
-As with any city agency, working with the Department of Education presents various regulatory and administrative challenges, but we have been doing this work for a while now and are able to anticipate many of the problems that might arise.
-School staff is also stretched extremely thin so it is important for us to be flexible with our partners to accommodate their schedule constraints and make engagement in the program something that enriches rather than encumbers their day.
+IIt is not easy to implement a program of this scope and scale within a New York City school building; there is no one greatest challenge.
+We could not have accomplished all that we have without our amazing school partners’ support and commitment, so finding the partners who are willing and excited to make this commitment is key to the decision.
+We meet our partner schools in various ways—they come to us, funders bring us to them, partners recommend them, school districts make connections.
+As with any city agency, working with the Department of Education presents various regulatory and administrative challenges.
+Still, we have been doing this work for a while now and can anticipate many of the problems that might arise.
+School staff is also stretched extremely thin, so it is important for us to be flexible with our partners to accommodate their schedule constraints and make engagement in the program something that enriches rather than encumbers their day.
 We also work very hard to identify and meet the local neighborhood stakeholders who are also working towards a more equitable food system so that we can layer the work we do onto theirs.
-All of this requires patience and determination which is something every member of our staff work very hard at.
+All of this requires patience and determination, which every member of our staff works very hard at.

 - The Martin Luther King, Jr. Educational Campus, where a 1,300-square-foot unused storage space within the cafeteria is being converted into a high-capacity vertical farm through a $118,000 gift from Whole Foods Markets.